Claude Sonnet 4.5 vs GLM-5V-Turbo

 Is Claude Sonnet 4.5 or GLM-5V-Turbo open source?

 Claude Sonnet 4.5 is listed under Proprietary.
-GLM-5V-Turbo is listed under Proprietary.
+GLM-5V-Turbo is listed under MIT.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Claude Sonnet 4.5 or GLM-5V-Turbo?